remix-run/react-router/README.md

 ### Versioning and Stability

 We want React Router to be a stable dependency that’s easy to keep current.
-We follow the same versioning as React.js itself: [React Versioning Scheme](https://facebook.github.io/react/blog/2016/02/19/new-versioning-scheme.html).
+We take the same approach to versioning as React.js itself: [React Versioning Scheme](https://facebook.github.io/react/blog/2016/02/19/new-versioning-scheme.html).

 ### Thanks